EnterpriseDB/tpa/RELNOTES.md

 - Fix a provision-time error from `find_replica_tablespace_mismatches` for Docker instances with user-defined `volumes` entries

+- Fix the `--enable-camo` option to correctly generate CAMO partner annotations on BDR instances

+- Fix rsyslog configuration to set logfile ownership to root/root (and not the postgres user, which may not exist on the log server)

 - Don't set `operator_precedence_warning` for Postgres v14+